Minot holds an adventure for every visitor.

 By Road: Several highways lead to Minot.
 If you are traveling east to west, take US Route 2.
 If you are driving from south or north, the route is ND Highway 83, with US Route 52 as another option.
 Minot is 110 miles from International Peace Gardens, 140 miles from Bismarck, 210 miles from Medora, and 275 miles from Fargo.
 Check road conditions for weather or construction at the ND DOT.

-By Air: Minot International Airport (MOT) has non-stop flights to and from Minneapolis, Denver, and several other cities.
+By Air: Minot International Airport (MOT) has non-stop flights to and from Minneapolis, Denver, Orlando, and Phoenix.
 Several airlines offer flights to and from Minot, including Delta, United, and Allegiant.
-The airport is easy to fly to and is just 2 miles north of downtown Minot.
+The airport is just 2 miles north of downtown Minot.
 Transportation services once you land include rental cars, hotel shuttles, and taxis – Minot has both Uber and Lyft.
+Traveling elsewhere from Minot?
+Several hotels offer park and fly programs – take your trip trip and leave the car parked at your hotel.

 By Rail: Amtrak’s Empire Builder route runs through Minot, making train travel a great option.
 Empire Builder connects Seattle and Portland to Chicago.
 Sleeper cabins are also available for those traveling from farther distances.
 The Minot Amtrak station is just a 7-minute walk from downtown Minot.